Federal Appeals Court Upholds The Nationwide Injunction Blocking Trump's Travel Ban

 "The question for this Court, distilled to its essential form, is whether the Constitution ... remains 'a law for rulers and people, equally in war and in peace,'" Fourth Circuit Chief Judge Roger Gregory wrote in the majority opinion.
 "And if so, whether it protects Plaintiffs’ right to challenge an Executive Order that in text speaks with vague words of national security, but in context drips with religious intolerance, animus, and discrimination."

 The ruling is the first appellate court ruling on the second executive order, which was signed March 6.
 The US Court of Appeals for the Ninth Circuit also heard arguments earlier this month over a more broad injunction against the executive order out of Hawaii, but has yet to release its decision.
+A Ninth Circuit ruling in February that allowed an injunction against Trump's first attempt at a travel ban to stand paved the way for the second version.

 The next step for the Justice Department, if the administration wants to challenge the Fourth Circuit's decision, would be to petition the US Supreme Court for review.